ConsDreamer: Advancing Multi-View Consistency for Zero-Shot Text-to-3D Generation: Experiments

 \section{Experiments}

 In this section, we provide a systematic evaluation of ConsDreamer through a dual approach integrating qualitative visual analysis and quantitative benchmarking.
 First, we conduct a comprehensive ablation study in Section~\ref{Ablation Studies} to evaluate the effectiveness of each individual module.
 Furthermore, Perp-Neg is additionally considered as an ablation variable to ensure a fair and comprehensive comparison.
 Next, in Section~\ref{Comparison with SOTA Methods}, ConsDreamer is integrated into six SOTA baselines encompassing diverse 3D representations (NeRF or 3DGS) and various score distillation strategies to validate the versatility of our method.
 Finally, we explore the improvement brought by VDM to T2I tasks in Section~\ref{Application of the VDM}, further extending the evaluation.
+We strictly follow the original hyperparameter settings of all baseline models~\cite{poole2022dreamfusion-lucid-34}, \cite{lukoianov2024score}, \cite{liang2024luciddreamer-lucid}, \cite{10.1007/978-3-031-72904-1_13-dreamscene}, \cite{li2024text}, including learning rate, iterations, and optimiser.
+To ensure fair comparison and full reproducibility, the same random seed and initial point cloud are used for all comparative experiments.
 All experiments were conducted using the Stable Diffusion v2.1 base model for distillation.